Geology of Chile: Mining

 Chile has the world's largest copper reserves, and is the largest producer and exporter of the metal.
 Notable copper mines include Chuquicamata and Escondida.
 Chile accounts for five percent of the Western Hemisphere's gold production, of which 41 percent is a by-product of copper extraction.
 The country holds the largest world reserves of rhenium and potassium nitrate, and its reserves of molybdenum are estimated to be the third-largest in the world.
 Most of Chile's mineral resources are in the north; gas, coal and oil reserves, in the southern Magallanes Region, are sufficient for local needs.
 Guarello Island, in the Magallanes Region, has the world's southernmost limestone mine.

 Geothermal energy

 Since 2000, geothermal exploration and concessions have been regulated by the Law of Geothermal Concessions (Ley de Concesiones de Energía Geotérmica).
 The Chilean company Geotermia del Pacífico, with support from CORFO, is exploring a location in Curacautín as a site for a geothermal power plant.
-Geotermia del Paícifco's studies indicated that two geothermal fields near Curacautín could be used for energy production, with a combined capacity to supply 36,000 homes in 2010.
+Geotermia del Pacífico's studies indicated that two geothermal fields near Curacautín could be used for energy production, with a combined capacity to supply 36,000 homes in 2010.
 One area to be developed is located near the Tolhuaca hot springs, and the other is in Río Blanco Springs.
 Another area under consideration for geothermal production is Cordón Caulle.